mjmanley/PredictiveModeling/pm_service_api_new_spss_online.md

 ```
 {: codeblock}

-We can see, for example, that this telco customer is satisfied.
+From the result, you can see that this customer is satisfied.

 ## Learn more